-Public sector procurement in particular is guided by the Principles of Government Procurement and the Government Rules of Sourcing.
+Public sector procurement in particular is guided by the Government Procurement Rules.
 'Being fair to all suppliers' and 'non-discrimination in procurement' are core components of these policies, which aim to encourage competition, treat suppliers from another country no less favourably than New Zealand suppliers and meet New Zealand's international obligations.
+The current government is proposing changes to be made to the Government Procurement Rules, with submissions having closed on 8 April 2025.
+'Being fair to all suppliers' and non-discrimination based on a supplier's country of origin remain as core components of the current draft.

-In addition to bilateral agreements relating to procurement with a number of other countries (such as Australia, Singapore, Brunei and Chile), New Zealand is a party to the World Trade Organization's agreement on government procurement (GPA).
+In addition to being a party to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership with a number of other countries (such as Australia, Singapore, Brunei and Chile), New Zealand is a party to the World Trade Organization's agreement on government procurement (GPA).
 The GPA aims to establish equal conditions of competition in the government procurement markets among countries that accede to it.